 Jade is an easy plant to grow, but it’s quite complex to encourage Jade plant flowers.
 To do so, you need a mature plant, and you need to set up a situation like its natural growing conditions.
 These include bright, sunny days, cool nights, and very little water.

-It can be challenging to set up this sort of situation, but when you do, your mature Jade plant (details on how to care for jade plant) will reward you with clusters of small, star-shaped pinkish-white flowers in the springtime.
+Setting up this sort of situation can be challenging, but when you do, your mature Jade plant (details on how to care for jade plant) will reward you with clusters of small, star-shaped pinkish-white flowers in the springtime.

 This article shares answers to some of the most commonly asked questions on encouraging your Jade plant to bloom.

 Does a Jade Plant Bloom?

 This pretty, succulent member of the Crassulaceae family of plants comes from Mozambique and South Africa, where it lives on rocky hillsides.

 Its hardy constitution makes it a great candidate as a houseplant for even the most inexperienced gardener.